albertchen97/c-repo/README.md

         *(To install C++ Build Tools: https://code.visualstudio.com/docs/cpp/config-msvc)*

-## Use **cl.exe** To Compile *.c File
+## Use Developer Command Prompt for VS 2019 to Run cl.exe

 You can start this tool **ONLY** from a *Developer Command Prompt for Visual Studio 2019*.

-### Open Developer Command Prompt for Visual Studio 2019
+### Open Developer Command Prompt for VS 2019

 - Approach No.1 - Through Windows Menu (Simplest Way)

     1. Simply search in the Windows menu: "developer command prompt".
-    2. The full name should be "Developer Command Prompt for VS 2019".
+    2. The full name should be "*Developer Command Prompt for VS 2019*".
-    3. The opened terminal by default is under the directory "%PATH%\Microsoft Visual Studio\2019\Community".
-This is pre-configured by Visual Studio.
+    3. The opened terminal by default is under the directory "*%PATH%\Microsoft Visual Studio\2019\Community*".
+This is pre-set by Visual Studio.
-    4. You can use **cd** command to go to your working directory.
+    4. You can use *cd* command to go to your working directory.

-- Approach No.2 - Open In Visual Studio Code (Recommended)
+- Approach No.2 - Open In Visual Studio Code (*Recommended*)

-    1. Install the C/C++ extension for VS Code by Microsoft.
+    1. Install the *C/C++ extension for VS Code* by Microsoft.
         - Search extension "C/C++" and install the extension provided by Microsoft.
         - Or, install via: https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools
     2. Configure your VS Code *settings.json*: add the following lines